yuvipanda/jupyterhub-ssh/README.md

-# JupyterHub SSH
+# JupyterHub SSH and SFTP

 [![Documentation build status](https://img.shields.io/readthedocs/jupyterhub?logo=read-the-docs)](https://jupyterhub-ssh.readthedocs.io/en/latest/)

-SSH Access to JupyterHubs, independent of the way there were deployed.
+Access through [SSH](https://www.ssh.com/ssh) any JupyterHub, regardless how it was deployed and easily transfer files through [SFTP](https://www.ssh.com/ssh/sftp).

 ## Development Status
 This project is under active develpoment :tada:, so expect a few changes along the way.

 ## Technical Overview

-JupyterHubSSH is made up of two main components:
+The JupyterHubSSH service is used for SSH access to your hub. `JupyterHubSSH` is made up of two main components:

 - an SSH server that maps a SSH connection to a Notebook server on a JupyterHub.
 - a [Terminado](https://github.com/jupyter/terminado) client that knows how to connect and communicate to a Jupyter terminal.

 ![Overview](https://raw.githubusercontent.com/yuvipanda/jupyterhub-ssh/main/docs/source/_static/images/technical-overview.png)

+Apart from SSH access to JupyterHub, once `jupyterhub-ssh` was deployed, you can also use it to tranfer files from your local home directory into your remote hub home directory.
+This is achieved through `jupyterhub-sftp`, a service that provides a SFTP setup using [OpenSSH](https://www.openssh.com/). `jupyterhub-sftp` currently supports only [NFS](https://tldp.org/LDP/nag/node140.html) based home directories.

 ## Installation

+Instructions on how to install and deploy JupyterHub SSH & SFTP services.

+### Regular deployment

 1. Clone the repo and install the jupyterhub-ssh package:
 	``` bash